1988 Sri Lankan presidential election

 Presidential elections were held in Sri Lanka on 19 December 1988.
-This was the 2nd Presidential election held in the country's history, and the Nominations were accepted on 10 November 1988.
+They were the second presidential elections held in the country's history.
 Prime Minister Ranasinghe Premadasa of the governing United National Party was elected, receiving 50.4% of all votes cast and defeating both the Sri Lanka Freedom Party candidate, former Prime Minister Sirimavo Bandaranaike, and the Sri Lanka Mahajana Pakshaya candidate, Ossie Abeygunasekera.

-The election was held amidst both the Sri Lankan Civil War and the 1987–1989 JVP insurrection.
+The election was held amidst both the Sri Lankan civil war and the 1987–1989 JVP insurrection.
 Voter turnout was only 55%, substantially lower than the previous election and the lowest turnout for a Sri Lankan presidential election.